19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Matters to be considered in determining compensation

-33\.—(1) In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall, subject to subsections (2), (3) and (4), take into consideration the following matters and no others:
+33\.—(1) In determining the amount of compensation to be awarded for land acquired under this Act, the Board shall take into consideration the following matters and no others:

-(a) the market value —
+(a) where the date of acquisition of the land is on or after 12th February 2007, the market value of the acquired land —

-(i)

-(A) as at 1st January 1986 in respect of land acquired on or after 30th November 1987 but before 18th January 1993;

-(B) as at 1st January 1992 in respect of land acquired on or after 18th January 1993 but before 27th September 1995; and

-(C) as at 1st January 1995 in respect of land acquired on or after 27th September 1995;

-[Subst. by Act 38/95 wef 01/12/1995]

-(ii) as at the date of the publication of the notification under section 3(1) if the notification is, within 6 months from the date of its publication, followed by a declaration under section 5 in respect of the same land or part thereof; or
+(i) as at the date of the publication of the notification under section 3(1) if the notification is, within 6 months from the date of its publication, followed by a declaration made under section 5 in respect of the same land or part thereof; or

-(iii) as at the date of the publication of the declaration made under section 5,
+(ii) as at the date of the publication of the declaration made under section 5, in any other case;

-whichever is the lowest;
+[19/2007 wef 07/05/2007]

 (b) any increase in the value of any other land of the person interested likely to accrue from the use to which the land acquired will be put;